adrdsouza/rotten/docs/optimization/prefetch-final-report.md

 ## 🎉 Conclusion

 The prefetch optimization implementation is complete and highly successful.
-The Damned Designs storefront now has:
+The Rotten Hand storefront now has:

 - **Intelligent prefetching** that responds to user intent
 - **Clean console output** with minimal warnings